 From “IR” to a Premier School Model

-Third Grade STAAR Reading results illustrate that Principal Burak’s executed vision of building a child-centric community had a considerable impact on student learning.
-As of last spring, 57 percent of Cigarroa third graders are now reading on grade level, reflecting a 48-percentage point increase over the past four years, and completely repositioning Cigarroa Elementary as a premier campus model for student growth and achievement.
+Third Grade STAAR results illustrate that Principal Burak’s vision of building a child-centric community had a considerable impact on student learning.
+As of last spring, 57 percent of Cigarroa third graders are now reading on grade level, reflecting a 48-percentage point increase over four year, and completely repositioning Cigarroa Elementary as a premier campus model for student growth and achievement.
+With a new United to Learn-facilitated corporate partner onboard, and Principal Burak is equipped to build upon this momentum in the new school year.

 – Principal, Leonides Cigarroa Elementary